 Also, by listening to what customers want and building those features into their products, the brand takes even more steps to ensure people feel at home when using Apple tech.
 You can also foster brand loyalty by meeting customer needs and subconsciously connecting your brand with strong emotions.

 Coca-Cola has cultivated customer loyalty throughout its over 125 years of existence, by making sure customers’ love for its branding—including the red bottles and cans, polar bears, and Santa – is always emotionally linked with love for its products.

 Regardless of how different Coke and its rival, Pepsi, taste from each other, Coke loyalists think Coke tastes better.
 In most cases, this is probably because of the experience and homeliness they associate with drinking Coke.

 Coke has diversified its product range throughout the years to meet customers’ needs in a variety of ways (think the zero-calorie version, Coke Zero, for customers who are committing to healthier diets, but still want to drink a Coke.)
 But Coke has always stayed true to its classic roots, and has consistently framed itself as a dependable premium brand.
 Build the sense of belonging that Coke has built, along with a healthy dose of emotional connection, and you’re on your way to cultivating brand loyalty.

 What is brand loyalty?
 It’s something that should be every brand’s goal because brand-loyal customers are customers for life.
-Forging emotional connections through “core dimensions,” colors and messaging, delivering consistently awesome products and customer service, and building a sense of belonging.
-Taking steps to turn your brand into a habit will pay dividends!
+Forging emotional connections through core dimensions, colors, and messaging, delivering consistently awesome products and customer service, and building a sense of belonging are all key elements of your brand strategy that can lead to brand loyalty.
+Taking steps to turn your brand into a habit will pay dividends.